nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 contacts after it.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-The format for alternate contact is "Type of alternate contact": "Name of alternate contact"
+The format for alternate contact is the same as mentioned above in the <a href="#adding-a-contact-add">Adding a Contact</a> section.
 </div>

 **Example:**
 `edit 2 n/John Doe p/98765432 e/john.doe@email.com`

 ---
 Remember, whenever in doubt, you can always navigate to the help webpage via the `help` tab at the top.